telegraph/telegraph-engineer-laptop/README.md

       ./mac

 1. mac - this will setup the default applications needed by most developers, using homebrew
-1. {USER}.local - this is where you add your customisations
+1. {USER}.local - this is where you add your customisations to setup your environment

 Please pay attention when running the scripts - you will be prompted for